MicrosoftDocs/azure-stack-docs/azure-stack/operator/operator-access-workstation.md

 on an Azure Stack Hub's--Hardware Lifecycle Host (HLH) or any other machine that runs Microsoft Hyper-V. It does require network connectivity to the Azure
 Stack Hub endpoints to be used for operator or user scenarios.

-The OAW VM is an optional virtual machine that isn't requires by Azure Stack Hub to function.
+The OAW VM is an optional virtual machine that isn't required by Azure Stack Hub to function.
 Its purpose is to provide the latest tools to operators or user as they interact with Azure Stack Hub.